Glossary term

 Carbon footprint is often used as an umbrella term for more specific carbon emission measurements, such as organisational carbon footprint, supply chain carbon footprint, and product carbon footprint.
 Therefore, the common use of ‘carbon footprint’ often means these more specific terms are obscured or conflated.

-An overall carbon footprint accounts for all of the greenhouse gases mentioned in the Kyoto Protocol - see the definition of Greenhouse Gases (GHGs).
+An overall carbon footprint accounts for all of the greenhouse gases controlled under the Kyoto Protocol – see the definition of Greenhouse Gases (GHGs).

 The product carbon footprint sums up the total greenhouse gas emissions generated by a product over the different stages of its life cycle, ‘from cradle to grave’ – see the definition of Embodied Carbon (Embedded Carbon).

 Various standards have been developed to determine the CO2 balance of products.
-The best-known standards for calculating a carbon footprint are the British PAS 2050, the GHG Protocol and ISO 14067 - see TCLP's definition of Carbon Footprint Standards.
+See TCLP’s definition of Carbon Footprint Standards.

 Product Carbon Footprint is sometimes abbreviated to ‘PCF’.